 - You open the fridge door and reach into the fridge

-- You hang over your iPhone to text your friends (like the young lady in the photo).
+- Hanging over your iPhone to text your friends (like the young lady in the photo).

 In each of these instances, you have a constant forward leaning on the front of the vertebral bodies.
 Eventually those little trabeculae, maybe not the first time, but each time you do something a few of them crack.

 And then a few more crack, and then a few more crack.

 It’s not that one time when you go to open the window, or the one time that you weren’t careful and you vacuumed.

 Or that one incident usually that causes a fracture and a crack in the outer shell.

 It’s those thousands of little repeated motions that snaps one of the trabeculae, one of the cross bridges in this internal sponge of the body of the vertebrae.